 SUSAN BIPPUS, SENIOR TRAINER

+Upon completing her BA in English Literature at Rutgers University, Susan traveled to the Czech Republic to get her Trinity College TESOL Certificate.
+After four years in Prague teaching Business English, General English, and Cambridge test preparation at the Caledonian School, she received a Trinity College LTCL Diploma in TESOL.
 A TEFL trainer at the Institute since fall 2006, Sue hails from the small Massachusetts town of Swansea.
-After completing her BA in English Literature at Rutgers University, she traveled to the Czech Republic to get her Trinity College TESOL Certificate.
-After four years in Prague teaching Business English, General English, and Cambridge test preparation at the Caledonian School, she received a Trinity College LTCL Diploma in TESOL.
-Appreciated by TEFL grads for her warmth and insight, she is the mother of Adelaide, a delightful 3-year-old who often accompanies her mother to the Institute.
+She is appreciated by TEFL grads for her warmth and insight.

 KATJA DAVIDOFF, TRAINER

 A TEFL trainer at the Institute since 2008, Katja grew up in New York and Cape Cod, Massachusetts.
 She received a B.A. in Applied Psychology and a B.S. in Developmental Psychology from Eastern Washington University.
 She also holds 2 master’s degrees, one in Spanish and Education, the other in ESL/EFL Education from The School for International Training in Vermont.
 She currently works as a Spanish teacher and ESL teacher, as well as the ESL coordinator at Brimmer and May Academy in Chestnut Hill, MA.
 She has lived and taught in Oman, Denmark, Spain and Italy at different points in her life.
 When she’s not teaching, she enjoys photography, knitting, and jewelry design.